moq-wg/moq-transport/draft-ietf-moq-transport.md

 stream header is of questionable utility.

-RESET_STREAM and STOP_SENDING on SUBSCRIBE data streams have no impact on other Subgroups in the Group or the subscription at large, although in practice all Subgroups in a Group will sometimes be canceled at once.
+RESET_STREAM and STOP_SENDING on SUBSCRIBE data streams have no impact on other Subgroups in the Group or the subscription, although applications might cancel all Subgroups in a Group at once.

 ### Fetch Header {#fetch-header}